 Before you proceed to software development, it is important to create a comprehensive project feasibility analysis.
-Specifically, you must evaluate what the intended software will offer, how it will be better than other solutions on the market, as well as estimate the budget, timeline, and expected return on the investment.
+Specifically, you must evaluate what the intended software will offer, how it will be better than other solutions on the market, and estimate the budget, timeline, and expected return on the investment.

-Last but not least, it’s difficult to get things right the first time – which is why we recommend turning to an Agile software development methodology.
+Last but not least, it isn’t easy to get things right the first time – which is why we recommend turning to an Agile software development methodology.
 As your team will be working in iterations, you will have the opportunity to constantly improve your code, learn from your experiences, and apply any project changes, should they be required.

 In the following article, we will discuss what cross-platform development is, what benefits it brings, and what frameworks you can...